01618830666

 1. Ownership of the property: If you own the property where the Japanese knotweed is growing, it is your responsibility to manage the plant.
 This means you need to take steps to remove it and prevent it from spreading to other areas.

-2. Local laws and regulations: Different regions and countries may have different laws and regulations regarding the management of invasive species like Japanese knotweed.
+2. Local laws and regulations: Different regions and countries may have different rules and regulations regarding managing invasive species like Japanese knotweed.
 For example, some countries require property owners to take action to remove the plant, while others may allow it to remain on the property as long as it does not cause harm to others.

-3. Public spaces: If the Japanese knotweed is growing on public land, such as a park or road, it is the responsibility of the relevant government agency or municipality to manage it.
+3. Public spaces: If Japanese knotweed grows on public land, such as a park or road, the relevant government agency or municipality is responsible for managing it.

 4. Neighbours: If the Japanese knotweed is affecting neighbouring properties, the property owner may be required to take action to remove it.
 In some cases, neighbours may work together to remove the plant from both properties.